 Never before have small and medium-sized businesses (SME’s) had the ability to generate new customers through as many unique methodologies as they do today.
 Of the most influential developments impacting growth into new channels is the direct result of the success of LinkedIn, a medium that didn’t even exist at the turn of the millennium.

 Do you feel that the marketing vehicles available online only apply to big companies with endless budgets?
 If so, you’re in the right place.
 If you are not taking advantage of the lead generation opportunities on LinkedIn, you’re missing out.
 LinkedIn is the gold standard for generating new business, the uncontested leader of all the social networks for creating rich and rewarding connections that enhance value and return on investment (ROI).
-Anyone and everyone can succeed at building meaningful connections and generating new leads for your business by following a few simple steps.
+Anyone can succeed at building meaningful connections and generating new leads for your business by following a few simple steps.
 If you’re feeling overwhelmed by the daunting task, relax.
 You’re not alone.
 The perception is far worse than the reality and is not nearly as complex as it appears.

 If you currently have a LinkedIn profile, the battle is already half won.
 This blog includes guidelines, a set of steps that even a one-man show can deploy, can have you on your way to generating new leads for your business in no time.
 Big or small, experienced or not, we assure you that this time-tested approach will position you for success.

-LinkedIn has remained mystifying to even the most seasoned marketers, but especially small to medium-size enterprises (SME’s).
+LinkedIn has remained mystifying to even the most seasoned marketers, especially small to medium-size enterprises (SME’s).
 Why?
-Unlike Facebook or Instagram that encourage sharing of personal events, LinkedIn encourages networking of a professional nature, sharing of corporate information, best practices, and new viewpoints.
+Unlike Facebook or Instagram that encourages sharing personal events, LinkedIn encourages networking of a professional nature, sharing corporate information, best practices, and new viewpoints.
 When was the last time you saw a selfie or a family vacation to Costa Rica on LinkedIn?
 Have you ever asked someone to refer to a good Italian restaurant on LinkedIn?
 Not unusual but not commonplace either.
 LinkedIn’s purpose is to foster relationships and connections related to careers.

 LinkedIn is a career-driven social network.
 Historically, people thought of networking as a group of industry professionals who met monthly to share recent changes and developments, fosters discussions, topics, and subjects related to their industry.
 Today, most networking is done online with posts related to business, best practices, insights, and education.
-You’ll find thought-leadership from authority figures, strategic decision making concepts and endless groups made up of professionals in related industries in private chats.
-The bigger a company, the more employees it has and the more news is generated, implying greater attention.
+You’ll find thought-leadership from authority figures, strategic decision-making concepts, and endless groups made up of professionals in related industries in private chats.
+The bigger a company, the more employees it has, and the more news is generated, implying greater attention.
 Quite simply, the larger the company, the more the narrative.
 By default, the myth that LinkedIn is solely for large companies has manifested itself to a level where small companies feel alienated.
 This myth keeps many SMEs from pursuing lead generation opportunities afforded by LinkedIn and, thus, missing out on high-quality leads.

 There is a second myth surrounding LinkedIn that is also frequently overlooked as it relates to SMEs.
 A bigger assumption is that lead generation is done in mass to attract large numbers of leads.
-Day in and day out we hear about big data, paid search, display, email blasts, and Facebook groups to drive eyeballs to ads, banners, emails, mobile messaging, etc. In which business school books does it say that a small business must purchase ad space on any platform in mass to have millions of prospects see their pitch?
+Day in and day out, we hear about big data, paid search, display, email blasts, and Facebook groups to drive eyeballs to ads, banners, emails, mobile messaging, etc. In which business school books does it say that a small business must purchase ad space on any platform in mass to have millions of prospects see their pitch?
 Where is it written that anyone must buy ads or perform organic strategies to generate new leads for their businesses?

 For as far back as advertising response has been measured, it has been well documented that person-to-person advertising is most effective.
 With the growth of the digital economy, new opportunities have been presented.
-They go by various names, i.e. referral programs, affiliate marketing, direct sales, etc. They are all designed to accomplish the same results.
-They are all forms of generating new business leads by establishing one-to-one connections, to make some form of B2B or B2C connection.
+They go by various names, i.e., referral programs, affiliate marketing, direct sales, etc. They are all designed to accomplish the same results.
+They are all forms of generating new business leads by establishing one-to-one connections to make some form of B2B or B2C connection.
 For a small business, two new clients in an entire year could change their trajectory dramatically.

-The reality is that growing your business with the assistance of online channels is not all that different than in prior generations as long as you take the time to understand what it means, how to deploy and some best practices.
+The reality is that growing your business with the assistance of online channels is not all that different than in prior generations as long as you take the time to understand what it means, how to deploy, and some best practices.
 At the end of the day, all the acronyms in the world are meaningless unless they fuel growth in your business with a favorable return on investment.
 ROI is all that matters.

 All it takes to get started generating leads on LinkedIn is a personal profile.
 Through your personal profile page, you have established connections.
-Sometimes these are the same connections on other social media platforms but, more so, LinkedIn connections are professional colleagues, partners and people with whom you’ve established a working relationship so that you may follow what they are doing in their careers.
+Sometimes these are the same connections on other social media platforms but, more so, LinkedIn connections are professional colleagues, partners, and people with whom you’ve established a working relationship so that you may follow what they are doing in their careers.
 Many times, as a result of using and maximizing the opportunities afforded by LinkedIn, you are availed avenues to make new professional contacts and connections.
-You know the old saying “It’s not what you know, it’s who you know.”
+You know the old saying, “It’s not what you know; it’s who you know.”

-The 3-step approach is designed to connect you with potential leads directly instead of by mass mailing or expensive advertising mediums.
+The 3-step approach is designed to connect you with potential leads directly instead of mass mailing or expensive advertising mediums.
 You aren’t going to use the expensive tools that LinkedIn offers to blast sponsored InMail messages or send bulk emails with this approach.
 Instead, you will use the LinkedIn platform to identify appropriate leads and then connect with them directly.

-When combined, the three steps, produce an invaluable technique for generating leads on LinkedIn.
+When combined, the three steps produce an invaluable technique for generating leads on LinkedIn.
 The three-step technique consists of:

 Once an individual accepts your connection request, you are free to respond with a short “thank you” note as an ice-breaker.
 Alternatively, you can use an approach developed exclusively by eCuras, the “Synergies” approach.
 A Synergies message would look something like this: